oneapi-src/oneAPI-samples/DirectProgramming/Fortran/DenseLinearAlgebra/vectorize-vecmatmult/README.md

 |:---                               |:---
 | OS                                | macOS* with Xcode* installed
 | Hardware							   | Intel-based Mac*
-| Software                          | Intel&reg; oneAPI Intel Fortran Compiler
+| Software                          | Intel&reg; Fortran Compiler
-| What you will learn               | Vectorization using Intel Fortran compiler
+| What you will learn               | Vectorization using Intel Fortran Compiler
 | Time to complete                  | 15 minutes